citRaTTV/ox_target/README.md

 ox_target is the successor to qtarget, which was a mostly-compatible fork of bt-target.
 To improve many design flaws, ox_target has been written from scratch and drops support for bt-target/qtarget standards, though partial compatibility is being implemented where possible.

+This version is maintained to keep QBCore compatibility for those who need it.
+Thanks to the [overextended team](https://github.com/overextended) for their great work!

 ## 📚 Documentation